ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 == Description ==

-Particularly suitable to all multi-nested categories and multi-authors website, with lots of posts and complex category layout.
+Particularly suitable to all multi-nested categories and multi-authors website, with lots of posts and complex category layout (i.e.: academic papers, newpapers articles, etc).
 This plugin allow the user to place a shortcode into any page and get rid of a long and nested menu/submenu to show all site's posts.
 A selector in the page will allow the reader to select grouping by Category/Author/Title.

 Shortcode's options include: